10.11.2022

 While it first seemed strange that the Lord would present these tiny disruptions among the more substantive rocks, the mice became such a powerful metaphor that people I've shared the story with now keep reminding me of it as they consider their own proverbial "mice" and reactions to distraction.

 Personally, this event seemed to highlight the difference between over-processing and trust.
-I may be able to clever my way through many problems, but the Lord is provider of both the intellect and the means to solution.
+I may be able to "clever" my way through many problems, but the Lord is provider of both the intellect and the means to solution.
 (For those wondering, taking mercy on helpless creatures became part of the story too.
 Unable to fully achieve "hardened hunter" status, I soon learned the secret to extracting creatures from glue traps: Vegetable oil.
-And of course the coconut oil was packed.)
+And of course the virgin coconut oil was conveniently packed.)

 However, despite any success or failure to clear the daily "mice" of life, the Lord also made clear He arranges each situation and I must not lose sight of Him, which can contribute to much of the overwhelm I was feeling just weeks before.
 There may "always be a mouse," or several, but even if some should appear to be Rodents of Unusual Size, I can always call to Jesus, that high rock and strong tower in whom I can find rest and refuge.